Threat of spies is increasing in Europe

 “It’s not possible to say for certain, but the Swedish Security Service, SÄPO, estimates that a third of the staff at Russian embassies are usually intelligence officers.
 That would mean 10–15 people at the Russian embassy in Stockholm.”

-Michael Jonsson believes that cases of espionage will continue to increase, not least in light of Russia’s war in Ukraine.
+Michael Jonsson believes that cases of espionage will continue to increase, not least in light of Russia’s war against Ukraine.
 History shows that war always produces more spies.
 For example, during World War II, in neutral Sweden, Stockholm was a tumultuous place for spies.
 Today, Brussels, with all its international institutions, is probably a similar place.

 “This is a threat that we must take seriously!
 And as the global political situation deteriorates, espionage will only increase.
 Just in the time since we completed the report, there have been a number of new European cases that are likely to go to trial,” says Michael Jonsson.